cs-24-pt-10-01/thor/README.md

 Thor is a framework for collecting energy measurements from executed code in processes.

-This repository is a continuation of [rapl-interface](https://github.com/cs-23-pt-9-01/rapl-interface).
+This repository can be considered a continuation of [rapl-interface](https://github.com/cs-23-pt-9-01/rapl-interface).

 ## Structure